tannertechnology/blog/content/posts/splashtoprmm.md

 ## Install Splashtop

 Grab your Splashtop installer and click it to run it.
 Nothing will appear but it will install.

+Run `winetricks vcrun2015` to install a required redistributable.

 ## Test Splashtop